Moving-Tools/Moving-Tools.github.io/README.md

 An iconized hamburger menu is the default and is replaced by a large text menu.
 Much of the page scales with viewport size.

 Flexbox is used to organize the menu, form, and step tracker visualization.
-Step tracker is hidden by default for very small screens.
+Step tracker is hidden by default for very small screens and enabled my media queries.

-Nth-child is used for the menu so overlapping lines aren't drawn, the last menu item has a rounded corner, and the menu is scalable for more menu items.
+First and last child selectors are used for the menu so overlapping lines aren't drawn, the last menu item has a rounded corner, and the menu is scalable for more menu items.

 *Interactivity*